javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 }
 ```

-In the example above you can see that a java function is defined by the name `JavaFun` and it have a return type and the parameters also have type.
+In the example above you can see that a java function is defined by the name `JavaFun` and it has a return type and the parameters also have type.
 ```

 We can pass arbitrary data to functions using parameters.